 You still owe the money

-It stays on your credit report for 7 years
+It stays on your credit report for a period of time

 Legal action is still possible